newville/wxmplot/doc/comparisons.rst

 brevity, plot quality, or interactivity.
 If you are are using web applications or *want to* embed plots in a web browser, `plotly` looks like a pretty good choice.
-If you are using `PyQt`, `pyqtgraph` is an interesting alternative, but it fails spectacularly at a basic requirement for scientific plots that all axes must be labeled and traces identified.
+If you are using `PyQt`, `pyqtgraph` is an interesting alternative.
 For maximum portability, plain `matplotlib.pyplot` is an acceptable choice, though it offers relatively little in the way of interactivity.
 If you are using looking for interactive exploration of your data, we hope you find that `wxmplot` offers important capabilities that enable script writers and end-users of applications to have rich interactions with their data.